NVIDIA/NeMo-RL/docs/guides/grpo.md

 ## Now, for the details:

-In this guide, we'll walk through we handle
+In this guide, we'll walk through how we handle
 * Data
 * Model training
 * Fast generation
 * Overall Resource Flow
+* Loss

 ### Data
 We support training with multiple RL "Environments" at the same time.